-Book 3 in the Jardines Series
+Book 2 in the Jardines Series by L.L.
+Foster

-Book 3 in the Jardines Series
+Book 2 in the Jardines Series by L.L.
+Foster

 Christmas Candi is a very short story written primarily for those readers who’d asked about the character, Amos.
 Most of my stories are written under my name, Lori Foster, but I did a few with paranormal elements under my initials L. L. This is one of those stories.
 Enjoy!

 Reviews of Christmas Candi